Menu

 Warm water immersion, or a warm shower, may provide good pain relief in labour.
 It is also relaxing.
 So where it is possible, is considered safe and does not pose a danger to yourself, baby or staff, it is a great option to consider.

 Other than those above, there are no known reputable alternative sources of pain relief in labour.
-Some people have had good experience with morphine or pethidine, however overall it has not been shown to work well for the majority of people and is poorly supported by the evidence.
+Some people have had good experience with morphine or pethidine and TENS machines, however overall they have not been shown to be effective for the majority of people and is poorly supported by the evidence.

 Analgesia at Caesarean Section